sergeypashkov/tf-github-repository/README.md

 - branch - (Optional) The name of the branch to create.
 Default is main.
 - public_key_openssh - The public key to use as a deploy key for the repository.
 - public_key_openssh_title - The title of the public key to use as a deploy key for the repository.
+- configs_path_local - The local path to configs to place in a new repository.
+- configs_path_remote - The path for configs in a new repository.

 ## Outputs
 - repository_name - The name of the created repository.